 Distinguished by their markets, applications, and strategic importance, the metal supply chain and the precious metal supply chain offer distinct insights into the dynamics of modern industry.
 By dissecting these supply chains, we gain a deeper Supply Chain

-Industrial Metal Supply Chain
+What is an Industrial Metal Supply Chain?

 The Industrial metal supply chain encompasses a diverse array of metals, spanning both ferrous (e.g., iron, steel) and non-ferrous (e.g., aluminum, copper, zinc) varieties.
 These metals serve as fundamental components across numerous industries, including construction, automotive, aerospace, electronics, and manufacturing.
 The supply chain orchestrates a series of intricate processes, including mining, refining, processing, manufacturing, distribution, and recycling.

-Precious Metal Supply Chain
+What is a Precious Metal Supply Chain?

 In contrast, the precious metal supply chain is focused exclusively on metals characterized by their rarity and high economic value.
 This category includes esteemed metals such as gold, silver, platinum, and palladium.
 With unique properties rendering them highly sought after, precious metals find application in jewelry, investment ventures, and specialized industrial sectors like electronics, catalytic converters, and medical devices.